drawsmcgraw/offline-app-service-workshop/content/_index.md

 # Requirements
 In order to be successful, you will need the following:
-* An account on PWS Dark
+* An account on the platform.
 * The sample app to deploy (found [HERE](/docs/pkg/attendees-sample-app.tgz))
 * The `cf` CLI (found [HERE](/docs/pkg/cf-cli-6.51.0.zip))